 strategy and design for the community and economic roots of health

-Acknowledging the complexity of risk in the time of Covid-19.
-Take the survey here
+Exploring complex decisions in the time of Covid-19.
+Take the Open Questions survey here

 Working with healthcare delivery systems to account for costs from unmet basic needs.